Mackenzie Large Igneous Province: Construction of the Mackenzie dike swarm

 Widespread throughout the Mackenzie Large Igneous Province is the 2700000 km2 Mackenzie dike swarm.
 This extensive group of radially oriented dikes is more than 500 km wide and 3000 km long, extending from Northwestern Ontario through northern Manitoba and northern Saskatchewan to Nunavut and the Northwest Territories.
 The Mackenzie dike swarm was emplaced into older metamorphic and igneous rocks of the Canadian Shield about 1,200 million years ago.
 Individual dikes of the Mackenzie swarm are respectively 1500 km to 2000 km long and 30 m thick.
 This indicates that the Mackenzie dikes are larger than those associated with the Columbia River Basalt Group in the United States, which are respectively 400 km to 500 km long and 10 km to 30 km thick.
-The size differentiation of the Columbia River and Mackenzie dikes suggests that the crude estimates for both dike length and thickness ratio are within the ranges 5-6.7 x 10^{4} for the Mackenzie hotspot and 1.3-5 x 10^{4} for the early stage of the Yellowstone hotspot.
+The size differentiation of the Columbia River and Mackenzie dikes suggests that the crude estimates for both dike length and thickness ratio are within the ranges 5-6.7 × 10^{4} for the Mackenzie hotspot and 1.3-5 × 10^{4} for the early stage of the Yellowstone hotspot.

 Map of the 1,267 million year old northwest trending Mackenzie dike swarm (black lines).
 Dots indicate areas where flow direction was determined.
 Red arcuate line indicates boundary between vertical flow and horizontal flow.